microsoft/MixedRealityToolkit-Unity/Documentation/VisualThemes.md

 **Easing**

-Some *Theme engines*, if they define their property [IsEasingSupported](xref:Microsoft.MixedReality.Toolkit.UI.InteractableThemeBase.IsEasingSupported) as true, support easing between states.
+Some *Theme Engines*, if they define their property [IsEasingSupported](xref:Microsoft.MixedReality.Toolkit.UI.InteractableThemeBase.IsEasingSupported) as true, support easing between states.
 For example, lerping between two colors when a state change occurs.
 The *Duration* defines in seconds how long to ease from start value to end value and the *Animation Curve* defines the rate of change during that time period.

 **Shader properties**

-Some *Theme engines*, if they define their property [AreShadersSupported](xref:Microsoft.MixedReality.Toolkit.UI.InteractableThemeBase.AreShadersSupported) as true, will modify particular shader properties at runtime.
+Some *Theme Engines*, if they define their property [AreShadersSupported](xref:Microsoft.MixedReality.Toolkit.UI.InteractableThemeBase.AreShadersSupported) as true, will modify particular shader properties at runtime.
 The *Shader* and *Property* fields define the shader property to target.

 ### Create a theme configuration via code